-The minimum dimension required for primary living space is exclusive of built-in cabinetry along walls that reduce the size of the space, for example cabinetry such as pantries, shelving and the like.
+For multiple dwellings the minimum dimension required for primary living space is exclusive of built-in cabinetry along walls that reduce the size of the space, for example cabinetry such as pantries, shelving and the like.
 However other cabinetry internal to the room that does not impede the usable space, such as island benches, are excluded.